ryan-haskell/elm-spa/examples/docs/public/content/docs/elm-spa/add.md

 ```

-### is that it?
+### one more thing!

-pretty much! but there's another cool perk when you use the `elm-spa add` command:
+there's one last perk when you use the `elm-spa add` command:

-it will automatically create layouts for you too!
+it will automatically create layout files for you too!

 ```bash
 npx elm-spa add element Foo.Bar